United States Regiments & Batteries > Pennsylvania > 13th Pennsylvania Reserves

 Companies A, B, D, E, F & K (June-August 1862)

-June 9-12 Moved to White House and attached to 3rd Brigade, 3rd Division, 5th Army Corps, Army of the Potomac.
-Colonel Hugh McNeil was sick with Typhoid fever, and Major Roy Stone commanded the six companies.
+The battalion of four hundred men in six companies moved to White House, Virginia and was attached to the 3rd Brigade, 3rd Division, 5th Corps, Army of the Potomac.
+Colonel Hugh McNeil was sick with Typhoid fever, and Major Roy Stone commanded the six battalion.

 June 26

-Company K under Captain Edward Irvin was cut off during the retreat.
+Three companies were cut off when supporting companies behind them were withdrawn.
+Two companies under Major Roy Stone fought their way out of the entrapment, but Company K under Captain Edward Irvin was cut off during the retreat.
 They would try to make their way back to Union lines for five days before finally being captured.
+Seventy five men were lost from these three companies.

 June 27